Barthelemy/Jira-Webhook-Listener/README.md

 One can easily debug the webhooks by adding to the URL called by JIRA the parameter `XDEBUG_SESSION_START=ECLIPSE_DBGP` and by installing XDebug on the server as well as Eclipse PDT.

+## Troubleshooting

+###### My webhook is not triggered by the workflow, why ?
+Move the post-function that triggers the webhook at the end of the list of post-functions.